 And much more!

-The fourth annual Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.
+The fourth Service to Stewardship farming workshop was held at the Virginia Horse Center in Lexington, VA April 7-8, 2017.

 The Livestock Conservancy is proud to announce the roll out of our weekly podcast series Heritage Breeds.
 Each episode showcases historic animals, their breeders, and people working to save them from extinction.